LandscapeGeoinformatics/GRQA_src/README.md

 The dataset can be downloaded at <http://dx.doi.org/10.23673/re-273>

+Preprint of the data description paper is available at <https://essd.copernicus.org/preprints/essd-2021-51/>

 The scripts are divided into two folders.
 Folder **preprocessing** contains scripts used for preprocessing raw source data into a common structure used for GRQA.
 Folder **grqa_processing** contains scripts used for processing the merged data, generating plots and statistics.

 **preprocessing** contains the following scripts: